tomanizer/ms_copilot_automation/docs/troubleshooting.md

 A: By default, the CLI writes to `./output`; override with `--output-dir` or the `OUTPUT_DIRECTORY` env var.

 Still stuck?
 Open an issue with logs and steps to reproduce.

+## Long Prompts Exceed Limits

+- If a prompt is very long, the tool automatically splits it into ordered parts and instructs Copilot to wait until the final part before responding.
+- Control the threshold with `COPILOT_MAX_PROMPT_CHARS` or `--max-prompt-chars`.
+- The final part is used as the `exclude_text` when scraping responses to avoid echo detection problems.